ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 ## The model and the view layers

 CKEditor 5 implements an MVC architecture and its custom data model, while still being a tree structure, does not map to the DOM 1:1.
-You can think about the model as about an even more semantical representation of the editor content, while the DOM is its one of the possible representations.
+You can think about the model as about an even more semantical representation of the editor content, while the DOM is one of its possible representations.

 <info-box>
 	Read more about the {@link framework/guides/architecture/editing-engine#overview editing engine architecture}.
 </info-box>

-Since our simple box feature is meant to be a box with a title and description fields, let's define its model representation as this:
+Since our simple box feature is meant to be a box with a title and description fields, let's define its model representation like this:

 ```html
 <simpleBox>